ianfnelson/blog.iannelson.uk/content/posts/2006-05-02-usa-trip-2006-departure.md

 ---
 <!--kg-card-begin: html-->

-Last month Jocelyn and I took a trip to the States to visit friends and family, attend Teri & Jimmy&#8217;s wedding, and take a vacation to Nevada and Arizona.
+Last month Jocelyn and I took a trip to the States to visit friends and family, attend Teri & Jimmy’s wedding, and take a vacation to Nevada and Arizona.

 So, there we were, sitting at the departure gate at Manchester Airport on a bright Monday morning, having awoken at 0430 to make our way across the Pennines.&nbsp; A few seats away were a group of teenagers.&nbsp; They were from Michigan, and they were annoyingly noisy.&nbsp; Thus began our American adventure.

-Joce was the first to show irritation at her countrymen &#8211; "God, why is it that only the fat obnoxious noisy American choose to travel abroad?".&nbsp; In retrospect, I&#8217;m not sure that&#8217;s true &#8211; it&#8217;s just that, by their nature, you&#8217;re more likely to notice obnoxious noisy people, of any nationality, and the non-native accents just make them stand out even more.&nbsp; As it happened, there were some British teens mixed into the group &#8211; some kind of exchange trip between West Yorkshire and Michigan, no doubt providing some well-earned relief for the parents.
+Joce was the first to show irritation at her countrymen &#8211; "God, why is it that only the fat obnoxious noisy American choose to travel abroad?".&nbsp; In retrospect, I’m not sure that’s true &#8211; it’s just that, by their nature, you’re more likely to notice obnoxious noisy people, of any nationality, and the non-native accents just make them stand out even more.&nbsp; As it happened, there were some British teens mixed into the group &#8211; some kind of exchange trip between West Yorkshire and Michigan, no doubt providing some well-earned relief for the parents.

 Ignoring this noise, we focused our attentions instead on the cute little lass (circa 2 or 3 years?) wandering round with wide eyes, and playing with her dad.&nbsp;
-"We&#8217;ll have kids like that," Joce told me.&nbsp;
+"We’ll have kids like that," Joce told me.&nbsp;

 Yikes!
 &nbsp;